 Ernesto Gonzalez-Beltran is vice president of Total Quality for Commercial Airplanes.
 He leads the Quality organization and efforts to ensure built-in quality throughout the Commercial Airplanes value stream, including the supply chain and all supporting functions.
 He also leads and promotes culture initiatives to enhance quality and compliance in every aspect of the business.
 He joined the Boeing Company in July 2017.

 Prior to that, Gonzalez-Beltran held worldwide executive roles in the automotive industry, most recently at Yazaki North America, a vehicle power and data research company, where he was executive vice president of Manufacturing, leading Global Operations.
 He also served as president of Yazaki Latin America and its subsidiary Arnecom Industries.

 Previously, he was senior vice president of Manufacturing Operations for NUMMI/Toyota Motor Manufacturing, California.
-Gonzalez-Beltran was responsible for Production, Production and Manufacturing Engineering, Quality, New Model Programs, and Plant Administration.
+Gonzalez-Beltran was responsible for Manufacturing Operations, Production Control, Manufacturing Engineering, Quality, New Model Programs and Plant Administration.
 On several occasions during his tenure, the operation was awarded the industry’s top awards for production efficiency and product quality.

 Gonzalez-Beltran is fluent in three languages and earned a bachelor's degree in chemical engineering and an MBA from the Technological Institute of Sonora, Mexico.
 He completed several leadership development programs at the University of Michigan, Wharton School of Business at the University of Pennsylvania and the Toyota Institute in Japan.